SpaceX, NASA launch Crew-1 mission on historic journey to the ISS

 Resilience is on the way to the International Space Station.
 At exactly 7:27 p.m.
-ET, a SpaceX Falcon 9 booster burst to life at Launch Complex 39A, its engines lighting up the Florida coast.
-The picture-perfect launch of the gumdrop-shaped Crew Dragon spacecraft -- given the nickname Resilience -- marks a historic moment in American spaceflight history.
+ET on Sunday, a SpaceX Falcon 9 booster burst to life at the Kennedy Space Center's Launch Complex 39A, its engines lighting up the Florida coast.
+The picture-perfect launch of the gumdrop-shaped Crew Dragon spacecraft -- nicknamed Resilience -- marks a historic moment in American spaceflight.

 "By working together through these difficult times, you've inspired the nation, the world, and in no small part, the name of this incredible vehicle, Resilience," said Michael Hopkins, spacecraft commander of Crew-1 prior to launch.